sbusso/Bear-Power-Pack/Bear TOC.md

 # Bear TOC

-> Makes TOC in Bear Notes:
+Makes TOC in Bear Notes on iOS as bullet or number list, with or without HTML links.

 **Install Workflow: [Bear TOC](https://workflow.is/workflows/ddb1a11c576d4013a9e367f192c618fc)**